stephenbeese/FizzyBeese/DEPLOYMENT.md

   pip3 freeze > requirements.txt
 ```

 4. Create a file named Procfile in the root directory.
-This tells Heroku to create a web dyno that will run gunicorn and serve our Django app.
+This tells Heroku to create a web dyno that will run Gunicorn and serve our Django app.
 In the file you will need to include the following line:
 ```
   web: gunicorn fizzybeese.wsgi:application
 ```